blfcweb/biggestlittlefc.github.io/hotel.md

 - To book a suite, book by phone and give them our booking code.
 Suites are discounted a fixed percentage from their normal rate.
 - If you want a suite, book a regular room first during the initial rush, then call to have them convert it to a suite.
 That way you still have something if the suites are full.
 - If you want to be on the Hospitality Floor, book a regular room when booking opens, and we will assign you to that floor in a separate process.
-- If you smoke, and can tolerate some noise from the Hospitality Floor, please edit your reservation to request a smoking floor.
+- If you smoke, and can tolerate some noise from the Hospitality Floor: get your reservation done as quick as you can, then edit your reservation to request a smoking floor.
 It helps us have less non-con guests on that floor.

 ## Room Types

 Rooms include free wireless internet, a free airport shuttle (runs every half hour), free parking, and free bottled water in your room (refreshed daily).
-Thanks to the 2017 remodel, almost all rooms now have a microwave and refrigerator.

 ### The Summit at Grand Sierra

+Remodeled in 2013.
 Rooms on higher floors.
-Remodeled in 2013.
+Rooms have fridges and microwaves.

 - 3 days: ${{ page.prices.basic3 }} per night, plus taxes and fees
 - 4 days: ${{ page.prices.basic4 }} per night, plus taxes and fees